Filter Ferret

 You bought a standing desk converter, set it on your desk, and now your keyboard tray hangs off the front edge when you raise it.
 The product listing said "36 inches wide" — but it didn't mention the base expands to 42 inches deep at standing height.

-This is the most common surprise with desk converters, and no one warns you about it.
+This is the most common surprise with desk converters.
+No one warns you about it.

-We tested 10 converters against two standard desk configurations — 60" × 30" and 60" × 24" — and narrowed the list to 7 that fit without overhang, wobble, or wasted space.
-Every pick below includes the three dimensions that actually matter for converters: base footprint, workspace area, and height range.
-Dimensions should be your first filter, not your last.
+We tested 10 converters against two standard desk sizes — 60 × 30 inches and 60 × 24 inches — and cut to 7 that fit without overhang, wobble, or wasted space.
+Every pick includes the three dimensions that actually matter for converters: base footprint, workspace area, and height range.
+Dimensions first, always.

 Our Top Picks at a Glance